qulle/oltb/README_INTERNAL.md

 </html>
 ```

-The toolbar is vertical by default, add class `row` to change direction.
+The Toolbar is vertical by default, add class `row` to change direction.
 The user can change the direction using the tool `DirectionTool`.
 ```HTML
 <div id="oltb" class="row"></div>
 ```

-The toolbar theme is light by default, add class `dark` to change theme.
+The Toolbar theme is light by default, add class `dark` to change theme.
 The user can change the theme using the tool `ThemeTool`.
 ```HTML
 <div id="oltb" class="dark"></div>
 ```